We are constantly adding to and revising our resource information based on suggestions from our community. We welcome your feedback!

 - FPV Drone Racing for under $300

 - Our suggestion for the serious beginner – Tiny Whoop!
 We do not offer “kit” suggestions as components and prices change extremely often.
 Our choices for our build workshops change based a variety of factors including current prices and availability.
+If you locate a drone or kit and would like a second opinion, we’d be happy to connect you with an experienced recreational drone pilot.

 - Pictures & Privacy